 - Place bamboo insulation plank on top of your shop press’s arbor plates

 - Place the caged frame on top of the bamboo insulation plank.

 - Lower the piston on your shop press to the top center of the caged frame.
 Position the caged frame accordingly.

-Tip: Bottom plate holder doesn't include to the caged kits.
+Tip: The bottom plate holder doesn't include the caged kits.

 - Plug in power to the Temperature Control Box.
 Turn on both platen power sub-switches and main power.

 - Set the desired temperature on Temperature Control Box.
 Our recommendation of 160-200F for fine material, 180-220F for flower

 - Operate your shop press by lowering the piston to the center of the caged frame.

 - Prepare your material either by hand or with your puck maker.

 - Insert parchment paper in-between open plates, then insert your puck.